 So, as one consumer finance expert notes for U.S. News & World Report, your APR will be a reflection of the prime rate plus a margin of profit for the lending institution.
 If the prime rate is five percent and the bank adds a 10 percent margin, the APR you’ll see is 15 percent.

-Another major factor lenders take into consideration on a credit application is your credit history, which reveals how you’ve used credit in the past.
+According to cardwiz.com, another major factor lenders take into consideration on a credit application is your credit history, which reveals how you’ve used credit in the past.
 Your employment history and income may also play a role.

 The type of card you carry matters too.
 Some, like department store cards, tend to carry higher interest rates.
 Rewards cards also tend to charge slightly higher APRs than traditional cards.